Washington Republicans rattled by Koch shift from Trump

 WASHINGTON — Republicans in Washington are growing increasingly worried in the wake of a move by one of the GOP's biggest financial backers to break from President Donald Trump's agenda.

-The decision by conservative Koch network to be more selective in supporting candidates that back their free-trade, small government policies, has spurred fear among GOP lawmakers that a major funding spigot will dry up and they worry that the growing spat is dividing the party ahead of the crucial midterm elections.
+The decision by the conservative Koch network to be more selective in supporting candidates that back their free trade, small government policies, has spurred fear among GOP lawmakers that a major funding spigot will dry up, and they worry that the growing spat is dividing the party before the crucial midterm elections.

-The network, which spends upwards of $400 million each election cycle on politics and policy, with a large percentage going to elect Republicans to Congress, announced last weekend that the group is scaling back its political support and “raising the bar” for a candidate to be endorsed.
+The network, which spends upward of $400 million each election cycle, with a large percentage spent advocating their issues and supporting Republicans for Congress, announced last weekend that the group is scaling back its political support and “raising the bar” for candidate endorsements.

-Sen. David Perdue, R-Ga., said he’s “very concerned” at the Koch’s new posture this election cycle and beyond.
+Sen. David Perdue, R-Ga., said he’s “very concerned” by the Koch’s new posture this election cycle and beyond.

 “We need all the help we can get right now because the left is very clear because the presidential candidate they’re going to put up in 2020 is going to be very liberal,” Perdue said.

-But the Koch organization has grown frustrated with the GOP, which is transforming into a more protectionist, nationalist party under the leadership of President Trump — a shift that organization officials see as counter to their own agenda.
+But the Koch organization has grown frustrated with the GOP, which is transforming into a more protectionist, nationalist party under Trump's leadership — a shift that Koch officials see as counter to their agenda.

-The Koch network and the president have split on the issues of tariffs and immigration and the group is attempting to pressure lawmakers to stay committed to traditional Republican ideals.
+The Koch network and the president have split on the issues of tariffs and immigration, and the group is trying to pressure lawmakers to stay committed to traditional Republican ideals.

 The disagreement on trade, an issue central to both the president and the Koch network, has deepened a fissure in the party that already existed.